-Since I got behind on writing this week (I had to set up for a 3 hour webinar yesterday), I’m running an excerpt from the forthcoming women’s book (which is coming along I promise) about research on women and why there isn’t more of it.
+Since I got behind on writing this week (I had to set up for a 3 hour webinar yesterday), I’m running an excerpt from the forthcoming women’s book about research on women and why there isn’t more of it.
 It’s probably subtly different from what is actually in the book since I did a lot of rewriting but hopefully gets the concepts across.
 There’s exactly nothing practical here, it’s just kind of some interesting (I hope) blather to introduce the topic.

 Research on Women: Part 1